South Sudan foes set to meet after two years

 Abiy "will call upon the two leaders to narrow their gap and work for the pacification of South Sudan and relieve the burden of death and uprooting of South Sudanese people," Meles Alem, Ethiopian foreign ministry spokesman, said.

-Kiir's attendance has been confirmed by South Sudan's ambassador to Ethiopia, James Pitia Morgan, while Machar's attendance has been confirmed by Manasseh Zindo, a senior official in his Sudan People's Liberation Movement-in Opposition rebel group.
+Kiir's attendance has been confirmed by South Sudan's ambassador to Ethiopia, James Pitia Morgan.

 The event was hailed around the world and by celebrity supporters such as George Clooney.

-But in 2013, Kiir accused Machar, his vice president, of plotting a coup against him, and violence erupted between the two factions, feeding on the country's brooding ethnic tensions.
+But in 2013, Kiir accused Machar, his vice president, of plotting a coup against him, and violence erupted between the two factions, feeding on brooding ethnic tensions.

 They have not met since July 2016, when heavy fighting in the capital Juba signalled the collapse of a 2015 peace deal and Machar fled to South Africa.